Scoring Your Credit - How's Your FICO?

 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
 Without an above average credit score, entering into a loan for a house is harder and, you could find yourself renting longer than you expected in Victorville until your FICO score is acceptable.

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with the majority of people normally having a score of 650.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a decent interest rate.
 Some of the pieces in deciding your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

-- Apply for gas station cards or retail credit.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You should always avoid charging a large balance for too long because these types of cards more than likely have a larger interest rate.
+- Department store cards and service station cards.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of charging a high balance for more than a couple of months because these types of cards traditionally have a higher interest rate.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.